 Not to be outdone, the Tasmanian Devil generates a lot of attention in the state.
 You only have to take note of businesses, attractions and points of interest around the place, often named in the native carnivore’s honour.

 Devil Jet in New Norfolk for one example, and Devil’s Kitchen on the Tasman Peninsula for another.
-Nearby, we also found a small, marine creature at the Tessellated Pavement that proved pretty fascinating.
+Nearby, we also found a small, marine creature at Tessellated Pavement State Reserve that proved pretty fascinating.

-If you’d like to learn a little more about some of the local species, a trip to the Tasmanian Museum in Hobart or the Queen Victoria Museum in Launceston might be in order.
+If you’d like to learn a little more about local species, a trip to Tasmanian Museum in Hobart or Queen Victoria Museum in Launceston might be in order.
 The animals on display there are stuffed, obviously!
 But you still get some history and details about their origins and habitat.